patters-match/z88/readme.txt

      /roms          This folder contains all known Z88 ROMS, used by OZvm z88.jar        The Z88 emulator / debugger (needs JVM runtime installed)

-     Executable binaries the needs to be compiled from Tool Git repositories are placed here: z88card        The Z88Card utility used by compilation scripts to generate Z88 Application Card binaries.
+     Executable binaries that needs to be compiled from separate Git repositories are placed here: z88card        The Z88Card utility used by compilation scripts to generate Z88 Application Card binaries.
      mpm            The Z80 assembler used to compile all Z80 sources